dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 CRM processed them in that order, collated the responses together, and returned them in a single batch.

 ## Caveats
-One caveat of this approach is that, if you intend to grab the generated values for an entity that is being created, then you need to know in advance what the created entities ID will be.
+One caveat of this approach is that, if you intend to grab the generated values for an entity that is being created, then you need to know in advance what the ID will be.

 This means you have to specify the ID of the entity when you create it.
-In otherwords, you can't let Crm generate the ID of the new entity for you - because you need to know what it will be ahead of time so that you can craft the appropriate Retrieve request and send it in the same batch as the CreateRequest.

-For updates / deletes this doesn't matter as the entity ID is always known ahead of time.
+For updates / deletes this isn't an issue, as the ID is allready known.

+## Any SQL Guru's out there?
-Specifying your own ID's _might be a bad thing_ as when CRM generates them, it generates them sequentially and I beleive their are SQL performance benefits to that in terms of indexing etc. Wehn you specify your own Id's, if they are non sequental - i.e Guid.NewGuid, this could have a negative impact on database in terms of query optimisation.
-I am no SQL expert, this is only my suspicion - I'd love to see someone look into that further!
+Specifying your own ID's _might be a bad thing_ if you don't use Sequential Guid's.
+When CRM generates Id's, it generates them sequentially.
+I beleive there are SQL performance benefits to this in terms of index optimisation etc.

+When you specify your own Id's, if you don't specify them sequentially, i.e  Guid.NewGuid(), this could well have a negative overhead on the DB - that's purely my suspicion - I am no SQL expert, - I'd love to see someone look into that further!